zkochan/zkochan.github.io/_posts/2015-07-18-asynchronous-syntax.md

 published: true
 ---

-In a perfect world all the objects on a page would be always created when we need them.
-However, frequently some scripts are loaded asynchronously or the javascript code is not well structured on the page.
+In a perfect world all the objects on a page would be always created by the time we need them.
+However, frequently some scripts are loaded asynchronously or the javascript code is not well organized on the page.
 In that case it is unknown when the object that we need will be created.